navrajkalsi/forexpy/README.md

 In `Windows`, use the new **Windows Terminal**, preferably in Administrator mode.
 **DO NOT USE STRAIGHT COMMAND PROMPT or POWERSHELL!** [Click for more details.](#windows-issue)

 In `Linux` this tool requires root access (because of usage of keyboard library).

 Therefore, run the terminal as root OR run the command as __sudo__.
 **USE 'sudo -E' TO PRESERVE ENVIRONMENT VARIABLES**.
-Not doing so may lead to 'Module Not Found' Error.
+Not doing so may lead to 'ModuleNotFound' Error.

+---
+* __IMPORTANT__:
+In Linux, __pip__ installs binaries in ~/.local/bin.
+Therefore, this directory should be in `PATH` of user & `sudo -E` has to be used to ensure that sudo does not reset the PATH.
+---

 After Installation is complete, ForexPy can be used in the following ways: